hogehiga/new-folder-generator/README.md

-#これはなに？
+#What is this?
-様々な種類の新しいフォルダを作ります
+Create different kinds of "new folder".

-#使い方
+#How to use
-- `./nfg.bash` カレントディレクトリに新しいフォルダを3つ作ります
+- `./nfg.bash` Makes three new folders in current directory.

-- `./nfg.bash -n 10` カレントディレクトリに新しいフォルダを10個作ります
+- `./nfg.bash -n 10` Makes ten new folders in current directory.

-- `./nfg.bash -d /tmp` /tmpに新しいフォルダを3つ作ります
+- `./nfg.bash -d /tmp` Makes new folders in /tmp.

-#お願い
+#Please
-誰かWindowsに移植してください。おねがいします。
+Please port to Windows.

-#元ネタ
+#Source
 http://twitpic.com/az008j